Frequently Asked Questions

 We don’t want any special or controlling interests in your company.
 We don’t ask for a board seat or for any uncommon investor rights.
 Our goal is to create founder driven companies that are autonomous and able to confidently make decisions for themselves, but not afraid to ask for support when they need it.

 When you refer someone to an investor, you’re also recommending them, and you can’t recommend people you don’t know unfortunately.
-If we introduce a founder to someone and they don’t have the common courtesy to reply within a few days that makes us look very bad.

 Sure.
 Its great you have generated some investor traction already!